realindiahotel/Blox.NET/README.md

 # Lego.NET
 A C# full node for processing the Bitcoin block chain

-NOT READY FOR USE, STILL UNDER ACTIVE DEVELOPMENT
+NOT READY FOR USE - STILL UNDER ACTIVE DEVELOPMENT

 Current Achieved Milestones (Protocol version 70002):